routabeta/portfolio/src/content/projects/auto_nav_stack.md

 As part of my work in Dr. Martin Barczyk's Mechatronic Systems Lab, I created the **Jackal Nav** system for 2D path planning through obstacles with smooth navigation.
 I worked with a Clearpath Robotics Jackal UGV, equipped with a Velodyne VLP-16 LiDAR puck to create a decentralized point-to-point navigation system.

-The stack uses Steve Macenski's [slam_toolbox](https://github.com/SteveMacenski/slam_toolbox) package to generate an occupancy grid of the room, to which I apply various processig techniques and planning algorithms to guarantee global convergence while maintaining intuitive local behaviour.
+The stack uses Steve Macenski's [slam_toolbox](https://github.com/SteveMacenski/slam_toolbox) package to generate an occupancy grid of the room, to which I apply various processing techniques and planning algorithms to guarantee global convergence while maintaining intuitive local behaviour.

 Project aspects include:
 - A multi-node package that communicates through the full ROS2 architecture of topics, services, and actions;